 - Maintaining records of staff, customers and visitors to support NHS Test and Trace

-As none of the above guidance has been written with our sector in mind – some guidelines do not apply to children under the age of 5, or they are not intended for settings where parents attend.
-Others have been written with reference to groups of adults meeting.
+As none of the above guidance was written with our sector in mind, some of the guidelines do not apply to children under the age of 5, or they have not been written for settings where parents are in attendance.
+Others have been created with reference to groups of adults meeting.

 This means a great deal of care needs to be taken as to how and why each part of the guidelines may or may not apply in our settings – keeping classes safe, whilst enabling a sector, that provides a crucial service for families, to survive.

-As of 26 November, a new section has been added to the Early Years guidance for Parent and Child groups specifically.
-Section 5.7 states that ‘parent & child groups’ may operate in all local tiers, subject to the relevant guidance at their alert level.
-Groups must take place in a covid-secure venue and be operated by a formal organisation.
+As of 26 November, a new section was added to the Early Years guidance for Parent & Child Groups, as well as new clauses to the legislation for Parent & Child groups under the local alert tier levels.
+It states that ‘parent & child groups’ may operate in all local tiers when they apply, subject to the relevant guidance at their alert level and permits parents to leave their homes to attend these classes.

-In the highest Tier, extra caution should be taken to ensure households do not mix during class.
-You may wish to increase distancing of families, ventilation, and the use of face coverings, as well as taking steps to reduce the duration and volume of singing within classes.
-If you normally serve refreshments as part of your session, you may prefer to avoid doing this at Tier 3.
+When operating in higher Tiers, you may wish to take extra precautions, such as increasing the distancing of families, having more ventilation, and / or taking steps to reduce the duration and volume of singing within classes.
+If you normally serve refreshments as part of your session, you may prefer to avoid doing this in Tiers 3 & 4.